JhaGauravKr/Flappy-Bird/README.md

 File: flappy.py

 flappy.py contains the Python code for the classic version of Flappy Bird.
-In this version, the game ends when the bird collides with any pipe.
-The objective is to navigate the bird through gaps between pipes by tapping the screen or pressing a key to make the bird flap its wings and ascend.
+In this version, the game ends when the bird collides with any pipe or touches the ceiling or ground.
+The objective is to navigate the bird through gaps between pipes by pressing space key to make the bird flap its wings and ascend.
 Players must time their taps carefully to keep the bird airborne and avoid collisions with the pipes.

 File: flappyunlimited.py